 The Basics of Decorating in Contemporary Style

 What does contemporary style mean to you?
 If the phrase makes you think of something cold and minimalist, then it’s time to reconsider.
 Sure, contemporary decor is all about cutting down on the clutter — but that doesn’t mean it can’t feel warm and welcoming, too.
 The secret?
-You don’t need a lot of things to turn your living room into a stylish, comfortable place to hang out; these days, it’s all about letting the space speak for itself.
+You don’t need a lot of things to turn your living room into a stylish, comfortable place to hang out; these days, it’s all about letting space speak for itself.

 Here at Knot Home, our interior designer Faizah believes in creating fresh, inviting living spaces that showcase your own personal style, and it’s easy when you know what to focus on: clean lines, a modern color palette, and plenty of texture.
 Whether you live in an airy loft apartment or a traditional family home, follow Faizah’s simple style rules to achieve the contemporary look you crave.

-#1 Choose the right color scheme
+#1 Choose the Right Color Scheme

 There’s actually a formula to this — and it’s pretty simple to master.
-A neutral color palette is key to contemporary interior design, so think about subtle tones of ecru, putty, beige, cream and grey, as well as black and white.
+A neutral color palette is a key to contemporary interior design, so think about subtle tones of ecru, putty, beige, cream, and grey, as well as black and white.
 (We do love black in particular to ground and define a living room).
 Then, once everything is blending nicely, you can throw an unexpected pop of color into the mix.
 Make a statement with a side table, or a pillow, in a bright color, and then arrange a few coordinating accessories nearby — not too many, though; you don’t want to overdo it.

 Which accent colors to go for?
 Teal and orange are catching the eye right now, and you’ll love these cotton velvet cushions in icy blue and mustard.
 Whatever you choose, the trick is to keep the bold and the neutral in balance.
 “With walls painted in a basic neutral, you have a wonderful backdrop for bold colored accessories,” explains Faizah.
 “If the wall is a bright color, neutrals should be used everywhere else”.

 Here’s where you get to make a statement.
 Contemporary furniture is all about strong, geometric pieces — with absolutely no room for clutter.
-There’s no place in the modern living room for frills, fringing and other fripperies; carvings are a no-no; and cuteness will not be tolerated.
+There’s no place in the modern living room for frills, fringing, and other fripperies; carvings are a no-no, and cuteness will not be tolerated.
 “Less is more!” warns Faizah.

 What does this mean in practice?
 Think about chairs and ottomans with exposed legs, smooth side tables in graphic silhouettes, and generously-sized sofas in neutral tones.
 But while we’re big fans of keeping things bare, the overall effect is anything but cold.
-Look for upholstery fabrics like wool, silk, cotton, linen and jute, whose natural fibers will lend some welcome texture to your sofas and chairs, and add another level of texture (and a shot of color) with a bold cushion or two.
+Look for upholstery fabrics like wool, silk, cotton, linen, and jute, whose natural fibers will lend some welcome texture to your sofas and chairs, and add another level of texture (and a shot of color) with a bold cushion or two.

 So you know how we talked about clean lines and an uncluttered feel?
 That applies to your flooring, too.
 When you walk into a contemporary living room, the floor should feel bare and smooth underfoot — no fussy carpet here!
 Wood, vinyl and floor tiles are all ideal.